-Co-led by the Netherlands, Turkey and the United States, the Coalition’s Foreign Terrorist Fighter Working Group serves as a platform for an international whole-of-government approach, encouraging collaboration and capacity-building within and across disciplines.
+Co-led by the Netherlands, Turkey and Kuwait, the Coalition’s Foreign Terrorist Fighter Working Group serves as a platform for an international whole-of-government approach, encouraging collaboration and capacity-building within and across disciplines.
 It is working with Coalition partners to implement the obligations and recommendations set out in UN Security Council Resolution 2178.

 The resolution requires countries to take steps to counter foreign terrorist fighters, expanding obligations under international law and strengthening international measures that prevent suspected foreign terrorist fighters from travelling, disrupt financial support to foreign terrorist fighters, and further strengthen international and regional co-operation mechanisms.